 Bail, Bonds, Detectives and Constables

-Bail can be posted at the Clerk of Courts Office for cases at the Court of Common Pleas.
-Payments may be made by cash, certified checks, money orders, and credit cards or by online payments through PAePay.
+Bail may be posted at the Clerk of Courts Office for cases at the Court of Common Pleas from 8:30AM to 4:00PM Monday through Friday.
+Payments may be made by cash, certified check, money order and online by credit card through PAePay.

 Bonds & Bondsman